debjyotirshi2303/VitalGuard--Advanced-Health-Management-Powered-by-Google-s-Gemini-Pro-Vision/README.md

 ## Introduction

-VitalGuard is a cutting-edge health management tool powered by Google's Gemini Pro-Vision, designed to transform nutritional awareness and personal health tracking.
-This innovative application uses advanced AI to analyze food items in images, accurately estimating total calorie intake.
-It then tailors dietary recommendations based on the user's age, promoting informed and healthier eating habits.
-Whether you're seeking to maintain a balanced diet, monitor calorie consumption, or receive personalized nutrition advice, VitalGuard offers a smart, intuitive solution to meet your dietary needs.
+VitalGuard is a cutting-edge health management tool powered by Google's Gemini Pro-Vision API, designed to revolutionize nutritional awareness and personal health tracking.
+This innovative application employs advanced AI, through the Gemini Pro-Vision API, to analyze food items in images and accurately estimate total calorie intake.
+It then leverages this technology to provide dietary recommendations that are tailored based on the user's age, fostering informed and healthier eating habits.
+Whether you're aiming to maintain a balanced diet, monitor calorie consumption, or seek personalized nutrition advice, VitalGuard offers a smart, intuitive solution.
+Harnessing the power of advanced AI and Google's API, it's an ideal tool for those who prioritize health and well-being in their daily lives.

 ## Requirements